Alfredo Escalera (baseball): Player profile

-The IMG Academy experience propelled Escalera's early talent into a solid professional skills player with good knowledge of the game.
-According to the former MLB Coach and IMG Director, Ken Bolek, Escalera had a high degree of overall athleticism, with above-average speed, arm strength, and bat speed, as well as very good overall action.
-Escalera also runs the 60 yard dash in 6.2 seconds making him a valuable base runner.
+The IMG Academy experience propelled Escalera's early talent into a solid professional player.
+According to the former MLB Coach and IMG Director, Ken Bolek, Escalera had a high degree of overall athleticism and action.
+Escalera also runs the 60 yard dash in 6.2 seconds, making him a valuable base runner.
 Escalera's skills were nationally ranked and evaluated by Perfect Game, Baseball Factory and Prospect Wire; he was considered to be one of the most consistent and reliable baseball players of the 2012 rookie crop.

 Escalera originally played as a third baseman but due to his speed, arm strength and ability to cover a lot of ground he was successfully switched to centerfield.

-Offensively, Escalera can produce real power out of his thin frame.
-However, in addition to his offensive skills – bat speed, quick hands, low-tension swing – the general consensus is that on defense Escalera has a smooth easy action to the ball, remarkably quick feet and soft hands.
+Offensively, Escalera can produce power.
+However, in addition to his offensive skills, the consensus is that on defense Escalera has quick feet and soft hands.
 His solid arm strength (91 MPH) supports his fielding skills.
-Perfect Game Scouting Report described Escalera as having a very smooth action, lots of arm strength, on line accurate throws, sound fundamentals and long infield actions that may lead to the third baseman position in the future but he has the tools to play any of the outfield positions.
+Perfect Game Scouting Report described Escalera as having a very smooth action, lots of arm strength, and accuracy that may lead to the third baseman position in the future but he has the tools to play any of the outfield positions.